haohaocmu/haohaocmu.github.io/_pages/about.md

   - /about.html
 ---

-Hello world!
 I'm a 5th-year PhD student at the Heinz College, Carnegie Mellon University.
 I work on optimization under uncertainty.

+### Publication

+Robust Paths: Geometry and Computation